Greene County, Iowa

 Greene County is a county located in the U.S. state of Iowa.
 As of the 2020 census, the population was 8,771.
 The county seat is Jefferson.
 The county is named in honor of General Nathanael Greene.

 History

 Greene County was formed on January 15, 1851, and from 1854, self-governed.
 It was named after General Nathanael Greene, a hero in the Revolutionary War.
-The first settler was Truman Davis.
+The first European settler was Truman Davis.
 He settled on the Raccoon River.

 The first courthouse was built in 1856 from wood.
-Previously court was held in a log cabin southeast of Jefferson.
+Previously, court was held in a log cabin southeast of Jefferson.
 The second courthouse, of red brick, was built in 1870.
 The present Greene County Courthouse used today was built in 1917.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 571 sqmi, of which 570 sqmi is land and 1.6 sqmi (0.3%) is water.